Cionix90/docker_simulator/README.md

 # Dockerized Gazebo Harmonic Simulator
 ## introduction
-This repository contains a docker compose structure to simulate robots in Gazebo Sim Harmonic supported by ROS2 jazzy on ubuntu 24.04.
+This repository contains a docker compose structure to simulate robots in Gazebo Sim Fortress supported by ROS2 humble on ubuntu 22.04.
 The Repository purpose is to provide an easy set up to allow robotic software developer to test their own controller in simulation.
 ## prerequisite